 - Generally, it is this reviewer's opinion that the site is too densely developed.
 It is this factor that creates privacy issues between the proposed buildings, visual and other impact issues with neighboring existing buildings, a lack of usable on-site open space, the necessity to clear-cut the site in order to develop it, as well as a potential shortage of parking spaces.
-Neighbors have also expressed concern about increase in traffic as a harmful impact (this determination is outside of the purview of this reviewer). - The developer should consider re-orienting the buildings so that front doors face each other, separated by a shared driveway.
+Neighbors have also expressed concern about increase in traffic as a harmful impact (this determination is outside of the purview of this reviewer).
+While density is diminished, the lack of usable open space is still a deficiency in the plan.
+Would it make sense to move the buildings five feet closer to the road and provide fencing to create rear yards? - The developer should consider re-orienting the buildings so that front doors face each other, separated by a shared driveway.
 This would improve privacy issues in the units, and would create additional areas for turn-around.
 It would also break up the "wall" of building that is currently indicated, that would be more consistent with the nearby development pattern.
-This scheme would diminish the number of units that fit on the site, given the requirement to adequately deal with stormwater). - A different townhouse building type is a potential way to hold onto a higher unit count, but create more usable open space and ability to screen the development. - Study possibilities for retaining some mature tree growth on the site (which would require decreasing the unit count). - Consider the use of permeable paving for Dupee and driveways if it provides more flexibility for on-site stormwater management. - 6.
+This scheme would diminish the number of units that fit on the site, given the requirement to adequately deal with stormwater).
+If the buildings remain oriented as currently depicted, windows on side elevations should be carefully thought out.
+For example, in Concept Plan 2, Bedroom #2, in cases where this type is embedded between two other buildings those windows can face the rear of the building instead of the nearby neighbor. - A different townhouse building type is a potential way to hold onto a higher unit count, but create more usable open space and ability to screen the development.
+This concept was not adopted. - Study possibilities for retaining some mature tree growth on the site (which would require decreasing the unit count).
+No change. - Consider the use of permeable paving for Dupee and driveways if it provides more flexibility for on-site stormwater management.
+No change. - 6.
 Participate in meeting(s) with municipal staff and the developer's team ("working sessions") to address the ZBA's charges to the developer.
-(TBD) - 7.
+(TBD) No change. - 7.
 Provide a written report and oral presentation on the Applicant's final revised submission prior to the close of the public hearing that addresses, at a minimum, the aspects of the development identified in number 5 above.
-Said report and oral presentation shall also include recommendations relative to design-related conditions to be incorporated in a potential approval of the Comprehensive Permit, including but not limited to modifying specific aspects of the site and building design in order to improve the overall development and its relationship to its surroundings and to mitigate potential negative impacts (TBD)

-8. Be available for additional meeting(s) with the ZBA to discuss the project (TBD).
+Said report and oral presentation shall also include recommendations relative to design-related conditions to be incorporated in a potential approval of the Comprehensive Permit, including but not limited to modifying specific aspects of the site and building design in order to improve the overall development and its relationship to its surroundings and to mitigate potential negative impacts (TBD) This current report will be discussed at the February 24, 2021 ZBA hearing. - 8.
+Be available for additional meeting(s) with the ZBA to discuss the project (TBD).

-Thanks Ashley for the opportunity to work with you on the analysis of this project.
+Thanks for the opportunity to continue to work with the ZBA on the analysis of this project.
 I hope you will contact me with any questions or concerns about this preliminary report.